Stephen A. Smith: Sixers, Blazers have discussed Simmons for McCollum, Covington, and picks - NewsBreak

 Stephen A. Smith: Sixers, Blazers have discussed Simmons for McCollum, Covington, and picks

-In the opening segment of Wednesday’s ESPN First Take, Stephen A. Smith began the show discussing the Ben Simmons situation in Philadelphia.www.audacy.com

-In the opening segment of Wednesday’s ESPN First Take, Stephen A. Smith began the show discussing the Ben Simmons situation in Philadelphia.www.audacy.com
+In the opening segment of Wednesday's ESPN First Take, Stephen A. Smith began the show discussing the Ben Simmons situation in Philadelphia.
+Smith mentioned, specifically, the Blazers as a possible trade partner for the Sixers.
+The two sides, according to Smith, have discussed a deal that involved C.J.
+McCollum, Robert Covington, and draft picks going to Philadelphia for Simmons.
+Ultimately, Smith says, the Sixers weren't ready to pull the trigger on that deal.www.audacy.com

-All the sports news from Philadelphia, including Eagles, Phillies, 76ers and more.https://www.audacy.com/94wip

 Comments / 0